 More from Romane Rozencwajg

-Senior Fellow Romane Rozencwajg worked to find personal rooms in shared apartments and communes to provide recent asylum seekers and refugees living security to begin their new lives.
+Senior Fellow Romane Rozencwajg worked to find personal rooms in shared apartments and communes to provide recent asylum seekers and refugees with living security to begin their new lives.

 Announcing the 2018 Humanity in Action Fellows